elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

     * Contact tracing

 * Within the healthdata.be infrastructure, it was possible to link these datasets to other national registries.
-    * COBHRA - Common Base Registry for HealthCare Actor.
-This database provides data on healthcare workers and their healthcare organization, to follow up incidence rates per type of healthcare worker.
+    * Common Base Registry for HealthCare Actor (CoBRHA): This database provides data on healthcare workers and their healthcare organization, to follow up incidence rates per type of healthcare worker.
     * StatBel: national individual-level data on socio-economic status, mortality and cause of death (e.g. infections)
     * IMA-AIM: reimbursement data, allowing to calculate incidence rates among people with comorbidities

 ## Dashboards and visualization platforms
-With the available surveillance systems described above, Sciensano provides both regular reports and, for select pathogens, data visualisation through the use of online interactive dashboards:
+With the available surveillance systems described above, Sciensano provides both regular reports and, for selected pathogens, data visualisation through the use of online interactive dashboards:

-* [Epistat](https://epistat.sciensano.be/home/): data visualisation dashboard, allowing data explorations and visualisations for different infectious diseases.
+* [Epistat](https://epistat.sciensano.be/home/): data visualisation dashboard, allowing data explorations and visualisations for different infectious diseases
 * [COVID Epistat](https://lookerstudio.google.com/embed/u/0/reporting/c14a5cfc-cab7-4812-848c-0369173148ab/page/ZwmOB): data visualisation dashboard, specific for COVID-19 related data.
 It includes the following sub-topics: vaccination, cases, hospitalisation, deaths, tests, municipalities, nursing homes, seroprevalence, mental health, wastewater, variants
 * There are also university or media dashboards, which use Sciensano open data.
 For example: [University of Hasselt COVID-19 Data Dashboard](https://gjbex.github.io/DSI_UHasselt_covid_dashboard/), [VRT news coronavirus figures](https://www.vrt.be/vrtnws/nl/2021/10/23/coronacijfers/)

 ## National data sources
-The data from the [surveillance systems](https://www.sciensano.be/en/data-collection) at Sciensano described above are available for secondary use, for instance:
+The data from the [surveillance systems](https://www.sciensano.be/en/data-collection) at Sciensano described above are available for secondary use through a data request (see below), for instance:
 * Epilabo
 * Sentinel network of general practitioners (GPs)
 * Sentinel network of hospitals for severe acute respiratory infections (SARI): in case of data request, Sciensano has to obtain permission from all six participating hospitals